 More than last year's Golden Rooster, the design is very reminiscent of Chinese culture and that bright red is gorgeous to look at.
-The figurine measures in at 3" in height and has antennae in the shape of dog ears plus a gold painted medallion collar, and it comes in a box with reflective gold foil.
 Read More

 I don't like spiders.
 I know that's a statement that almost anyone can make, but I really don't like them, to a point where I can somehow sense them in a room.
 On many an occasion, my friends and parents and coworkers have seen me get off my chair and go look in an invisible corner or push some piece of furniture away to reveal a spider behind it.
 Then calmly ask someone to come get rid of it.
 Call it my spidey sense, call it my curse to find the horrors of life, it's that bad.
 Read More

 I love Christmas.
 It's easily my favorite holiday of the year—just looking at the lights and festive decorations fills me with so much glee I could explode.
 A sparkly explosion of glee and joy all over the place.
 It would be the most loving explosion of all time.

 But alas, I kind of don't want to explode.
 I mean, if I'm going to go, an explosion of pure glee wouldn't be a bad way to do it…but I've still got stuff to do, ya know?
 Anyway, I'm getting off topic here—we're not talking about explosions.
 We're talking about Christmas and how awesome it is.
 Read More